fedot-netot/free-cardano-pools/docs/README.md

 specialist.
 For us, maintaining the pool and supporting the Cardano network is more of a hobby and fun than a profitable project, at least for the next year or two.
 Therefore, we intend to keep the pool margin equal to 0% until the pool becomes saturated (we hope that this will happen sometime).
-Our plan is to support our pools responsibly and earn a reputation as a reliable pool among delegates.
+Our plan is to support our pool responsibly and earn a reputation as a reliable pool among delegates.

 Now we have registered a stake pool with the Ticker `FREE1` and *ID*: